 B. Hearing fees

 C. Administration fees

 D. Administrative expenses

 H. Attorneys’ fees

 Filing fees for court cases are usually just a few hundred dollars per party and can be waived in cases of financial hardship.
 They are usually the same regardless of the type of case brought.
-In contrast, filing fees for arbitration can be quite substantial and vary by type of case and amount in controversy.
+In contrast, filing arbitration fees can be quite substantial and vary by type of case and amount of controversy.